ameerthehacker/portfolio-core/projects/mychoices-ecosystem/index.md

 The UI is built with **Angular 7**, it is served from the near by **Azure CDN** node to the user.

+### Mobile App

+The Mobile App is built with Xamarin and it can be used to submit certain reports

 ### Email Sender

 It is a .NET Core service which is responsible for sending mails for queued messages in **Azure Service Bus**